print

 The Witness of History

-There are many who reject Jesus as a real historical figure because they think secular history is completely silent concerning His existence.
-In the words of Charles Templeton,
+There are many who reject Jesus as a real historical figure because they believe secular history is completely silent concerning His existence.
+In the words of Charles Templeton quoted earlier:

 There isn’t a single word about Him in secular history.
 Not a word, no mention of Him by the Romans.
 (Acts of God, p.
 152)